TelerikAcademy/Web-Applications-with-Node.js/Course Project/PROJECT_DEFENSES.md

 Each team has exactly 30 minutes for their defense.
 They will be split as follows:

 1. Each team member presents part of the application that they had worked on
-  - Each team members has **10 minutes** to present "their" part of the project
+  - Each team member has **10 minutes** to present "their" part of the project
 2. The trainer asks questions

 - Keep in mind, that if the trainer has **suspicions about the participation of a team member**, he can give him/her a specific a specific task to be done immediately